Scoring the Games: How Music Will Shape the 2024 Summer Olympics

 Opening & Closing Ceremonies

 The opening and closing ceremonies of the Games is a spectacle unlike any other.
 Throughout the entire history of the games, music has been specifically composed and selected for these occasions, often featuring household names.
-The range of artists and composers selected for these ceremonies is breathtaking.
+The range of performing artists and composers selected for these ceremonies is breathtaking.
 Where else could you have a master of modern orchestral music (John Williams, Los Angeles 1984) and also have a master of modern electronic music (Bjork, Athens 2004)?

-Or consider how music pays homage to the iconic artists of the host country.
+Let’s also consider how music pays homage to the iconic artists of the host country.
 Two performances that connected the host city with iconic artists: Sir Paul McCartney singing “Hey Jude” in London 2012, and Luciano Pavoratti singing in Turin, 2006.
 Other times the music in the opening and closing ceremonies will reflect a deep cultural tradition brought to life.
 For the Beijing 2008 opening ceremony, 2,008 drummers performed a breathtaking spectacle using modern versions of an ancient Chinese percussion instrument (the Chinese fou).

 Broadcast

 Beyond the opening ceremonies, the use of music will continue to score the entire televised experience.
 No matter what platform you view the games on, the choice of music to bump in or out of commercial will be carefully selected to enhance the anticipation and drama of the competition.
 Often, viewers aren’t even aware of the music’s use during a live broadcast – but they still feel the effects of it.
-In our experience, this is perfectly normal and actually a sign that music is doing its job.
+In our experience, this is perfectly normal and actually a sign that the music is doing its job.

 Think about the last movie you watched where you felt any sort of heightened emotion.
 There is a likelihood that you weren’t aware of the music first and foremost, but it was actually doing a lot of work on your subconscious.
 George Lucas once said “Sound is 50 percent of the movie going experience.”
 This applies to watching live sporting events as well, and you can expect it to be a part of the upcoming Olympic Games broadcast.